OSU-HEP-HDL/hardware_testing/README.md

 If the component did not pass the test.
 You are asked for the reason, you can either manually enter this or choose from a list.
 If a common defect is not on the list, please tell me and I can add it.

 ### Local Database
-The local database uses MongoDB which does not work for images, **IN PROGRESS:** urls are uploaded in their place linking the file shared system that store these images.
+The results are **automatically** uploaded to the local database.
+The local database used for the components uses MongoDB which does not work for images, **IN PROGRESS:** urls are uploaded in their place linking the file shared system that store these images.